rails/rails/guides/source/active_model_basics.md

 end
 ```

-### Conversion
+### ActiveModel::Conversion

-If a class defines `persisted?` and `id` methods, then you can include the `Conversion` module in that class and call the Rails conversion methods on objects of that class.
+If a class defines `persisted?` and `id` methods, then you can include the
+`ActiveModel::Conversion` module in that class and call the Rails conversion
+methods on objects of that class.

 ```ruby
 class Person